 A Publicly Available Specification (PAS) has been put together by the TES community and is available for free download from the British Standards Institute Website: https://shop.bsigroup.com/forms/PASs/PAS-28020185/.

-For any further information on the TES initiative please contact the MTA’s Technology Lead, Sami Ortiz email@example.com.
+For any further information on the TES initiative please contact the MTA’s Technology & Skills Manager, Sami Ortiz email@example.com.

 Digital Manufacturing on a Shoestring

 How can low-cost, off-the-shelf digital solutions be adapted to meet SME business needs?
 Digital Manufacturing on a Shoestring is a collaborative project across manufacturing SMEs and researchers, harnessing low-cost technology solutions to support growth and productivity.